Your bounce rate can be such a scary number, right?

 Even if it’s an outdated browser, you will want to fix the issue if the browser is still bringing you traffic.

-Underneath the “Technology” section, you can find the “Mobile” section.
+Underneath the “Technology” section, (still under Audience), you will see the “Mobile” section.
 Select “Overview” to see your bounce rate across devices.

 This will give you a bounce rate comparison between desktop, mobile, and tablet.